Are egg donors paid?

 You will get £750 compensation to cover your costs

 In early 2012 the HFEA (Human Fertilisation and Embryology Authority) reviewed egg donation and raised the compensation rate for egg donors to £750.
-This came into effect on 1st April 2012 and their guidelines now state:

-Being an altruistic egg donor
+What it means to be an altruistic egg donor

 “There are no words to describe the true sense of achievement and happiness that I felt after my donation.
 To be able to give a couple the most amazing gift of a child and play a part in such a special process was worth every minute of my time”.Register interestDownload our information

-Does donating eggs effect fertility?
+Will donating eggs affect my fertility?

 Donating eggs is highly unlikely to affect your fertility, or interfere with any future plans you may have to start orRead more

 What being an anonymous egg donor means